 At times, we are engaged in disputes regarding the licensing of our IP rights, including matters related to our license fees and other terms of our licensing arrangements.
 These types of disputes can be asserted by our customers, prospective customers, or by other third parties as part of negotiations with us or in private actions seeking monetary damages or injunctive relief, or in regulatory actions.
-Any such disputes, regardless of their merit, could be difficult and costly to defend or settle.
-Damages and requests for injunctive relief asserted in disputes like these could be significant and could be disruptive to our business
+Any such disputes, regardless of their merit, could be difficult and costly to defend or settle and could adversely impact our revenue.
+Damages and requests for injunctive relief asserted in disputes like these could be significant and could be disruptive to our business.